franhinomut/franhinomut.github.io/index.md

 ### Classification

-For my Master's thesis, I immersed myself in the role of a data scientist working for a company that markets financial products.
+For my Master's thesis, I immersed myself as a data scientist working for a company that markets financial products.
 This was done to simulate a real-life work scenario where requirements may not be clearly defined, and we need to use our creativity to develop solutions.

 [![](https://img.shields.io/badge/Python-white?logo=Python)](#)
 [![Static Badge](https://img.shields.io/badge/Machine_Learning-white?logo=Machine_Learning)](#)